cadmusinho/Age-estimation/README.md

  - The model is trained for 4 epochs with checkpoints
  - Images are resized to 224x224, normalized, and labeled with age
  - The trained model is saved as model_age_estimation.h5

+## 4. Model evaluation and optimization

+### Metrics Selection

+For assessing the model’s performance, classic classification metrics were chosen: accuracy and loss.
+The CrossEntropyLoss function was used as the loss criterion, fitting perfectly for multi-class classification tasks.

+### Model Testing

+The model was trained on the UTKFace dataset, divided into 14 age classes representing specific age ranges.
+Evaluation was conducted on a separate validation set, split from the training data.

+The model achieved a steady accuracy of approximately **63%**, confirming a moderate ability to distinguish age groups based on facial images.

+### Conclusions

+Despite hardware constraints, the implemented optimization techniques enabled achieving a decent accuracy level.
+The **~63%** accuracy result is satisfactory as a proof-of-concept and solid foundation for further experiments and development.

+To improve results further, it is recommended to:

+- Train longer on stronger hardware or use pretrained models;
+- Experiment with more advanced augmentation;
+- Expand the dataset and utilize better validation techniques.